yukatan/commangular/README.md

   }
 }]);
 ```
-*Create a config block and inject de commangular provider.*
+*Create a config block and inject the commangular provider.*
 ```javascript
 //Config block in commands-config.js for example angular.module('YourApp')